Principal Investigators

 Collaborator

-Gianna Rea-Sandin was previously a graduate student in Developmental Psychology at Arizona State University.
-She joined the Arizona Twin Project in 2016 and her research centers on examining the genetic and environmental contributions to children's self-regulation and academic competence.
-In addition, Gianna is passionate about integrating the role of culture in the field of behavior genetics.
+Dr. Rea-Sandin, formerly a graduate student in Developmental Psychology at Arizona State University, joined the Arizona Twin Project in 2016.
+Her research focuses on understanding the genetic and environmental factors that influence children's self-regulation and academic competence.
+Additionally, she is passionate about incorporating cultural perspectives into behavior genetics.
+Dr. Rea-Sandin is currently an Assistant Professor in the Division of General Pediatrics and Adolescent Health at the University of Minnesota.

 GRADUATE STUDENTS